 QNB's conservative credit policy and effective utilisation of risk management tools have enabled the QNB Group to maintain a high quality loan portfolio.
-QNB had a non-performing loan ratio (the ratio of non-performing loans to gross loans) of 1.9 per cent. as at 31 December 2019, with a corresponding loan loss coverage ratio of 100 per cent. as at 31 December 2019.
+QNB had a non-performing loan ratio (the ratio of non-performing loans to gross loans) of 2.1 per cent. as at 31 December 2020, with a corresponding loan loss coverage ratio of 107 per cent. as at 31 December 2020.
 With effect from 1 January 2018, loan loss coverage ratio represents stage 3 expected credit losses divided by stage 3 non-performing loans and advances.
-Moreover, as at 31 December 2019, QNB's total capital adequacy ratio stood at 18.9 per cent., which is above the 16 per cent. minimum threshold set by the QCB's Basel III requirements (including a capital conservation buffer of 2.5 per cent, the applicable DSIB buffer of 2.5 per cent., and the internal capital adequacy assessment process ("ICAAP") (Pillar II) framework capital charge of 1.0 per cent.) for the year ending 31 December 2019.
-In addition, QNB's total assets increased by QR82.5 billion (U.S.\$22.7 billion), or 10 per cent., to QR944.7 billion (U.S.\$259.5 billion) as at 31 December 2019 from QR862.2 billion (U.S.\$236.9 billion) as at 31 December 2018.
+Moreover, as at 31 December 2020, QNB's total capital adequacy ratio stood at 19.1 per cent., which is above the 16 per cent. minimum threshold set by the QCB's Basel III requirements (including a capital conservation buffer of 2.5 per cent, the applicable DSIB buffer of 2.5 per cent., and the internal capital adequacy assessment process ("ICAAP") (Pillar II) framework capital charge of 1.0 per cent.) for the year ending 31 December 2020.
+In addition, QNB's total assets increased by QR 80.3 billion (U.S.\$22.1 billion), or 8.5 per cent., to QR1,025 billion (U.S.\$281.6 billion) as at 31 December 2020 from QR 944.7 billion (U.S.\$259.5 billion) as at 31 December 2019.

 As a result of QNB's historically strong operating performance and financial condition, QNB has the highest credit rating among banks operating in Qatar and is among the highest rated banks in the GCC and MENA region with current long-term ratings of Aa3 (Moody's), A (S&P), A+ (Fitch) and AA- (Capital Intelligence).
-In addition, QNB has demonstrated its ability to raise additional capital through its May 2011 U.S.\$3.5 billion rights offer (which was fully subscribed), and its ability to issue debt instruments through its February 2012 U.S.\$1.0 billion debt issuance under the Programme, its November 2012 U.S.\$1.0 billion debt issuance under the Programme, its October 2013 U.S.\$1.5 billion debt issuance under the Programme, its May 2016 U.S.\$1.1 billion debt issuance under the Programme and its August 2016 U.S.\$1.0 billion debt issuance under the Programme.
+In addition, QNB has demonstrated its ability to raise additional capital through its May 2011 U.S.\$3.5 billion rights offer (which was fully subscribed), and its ability to issue debt instruments through its February 2012 U.S.\$1.0 billion debt issuance under the Programme, its November 2012 U.S.\$1.0 billion debt issuance under the Programme, its April 2013 U.S.\$1.0 billion debt issuance under the Programme, its October 2013 U.S.\$1.5 billion debt issuance under the Programme, its May 2016 U.S.\$1.1 billion debt issuance under the Programme and its August 2016 U.S.\$1.0 billion debt issuance under the Programme.
 Additionally, in May 2016, QNB entered into a EUR2.25 billion senior unsecured term loan facility with a syndicate of international banks and, in June 2016, QNB issued its inaugural QR10 billion Additional Tier 1 Perpetual Capital Notes, which represented the largest issuance of Tier 1 capital instruments in the MEA region to date.
-In December 2018, QNB issued another tranche of its QR10 billion Additional Tier 1 Perpetual Capital Notes.
-In February 2020, QNB issued a U.S.\$1.0 billion bond under the Programme.
+In December 2018, ONB issued another tranche of its OR10 billion Additional Tier 1 Perpetual Capital Notes.
+ONB issued, amongst other things, a U.S.\$600 million Formosa bond in January 2020, a U.S.\$1.0 billion term note in February 2020, a U.S.\$1.0 billion term note in May 2020, followed by a U.S.\$600 million debut green bond in September 2020, all under the Programme.
+QNB issued a U.S.\$1.0 billion term note in January 2021 under the Programme.